ZeroTwoData/ZeroTwoData/README.md

 👋 Hi, I’m Ralph

 A college student (currently a junior) aspiring to become a data engineer.
 Join me on my "Journey to Becoming A Data Engineer," which will be documented everday via my portfoilo website which will be linked below soon!
+For now, follow my journey by checking out my repositories!

                    If (👷‍=Work , 💤=Sleep)   Then { (More👷‍♂️) + (-💤) = More Problems Solved Faster 👍 }